McConkeyLab/bladdr/README.md

 # bladdr: A Helping Hand in McConkey Land <img src='man/figures/logo.png' align="right" height="139" />

-bladdr's vision is to be a package that can automate everyday days in small functions that don't try to do too much.
+bladdr is a 'miscellaneous' toolbox made for the McConkey lab, but useful to many who do routine lab tasks.
+Its vision is to be a package that can automate everyday days in small functions that don't try to do too much.

-# Guiding Principles
+# Overview

-## Reproducibility

-Human GUI interaction should be minimized to prevent undocumented variables.
-Documentation should be automatic when possible - realistically, if something is a hassle to do it will likely not be done.

-## Clarity

-Functions should strive to be simple over elegant when one must be decided over the other.
-Functions should be allowed to be opinionated about the input of data, as the input format is often not optimal for working with.
-* However, input data should not be removed without precedent, only reshaped or refactored.
-The goal of these functions is to have the be able to be peppered in to every day workflows.
-Therefore they must be flexible and humble in their function, lest someone want to use them in a different way.
-* For now, until it causes problems, we will assume that the tidyverse exists and use of it in our package will be encouraged for the sake of piping and clarity.

-## Modularization

-Functions should only do one thing: creating two small functions, one which feeds into the other, is preferred over one larger function
+Generally, bladdr has several 'groups' of functions

+- PCR functions, used to plan, analyze, and visualize the results of both ddPCR experiments and RNA library quantification PCR.

+- EDA functions, which take a `SummarizedExperiment` object to visualize expression of gene(s) across optional strata

+- Helpers, like `dilute`, `make_pipette_vol`, `theme_tufte`, and others.